brightzheng100/federated-prometheus-for-pcf/pipeline-master/README.md

-## Pipeline for Provisioning the "Master" Deployment for Prometheus Components
+## Pipeline for Provisioning the "Master" Deployment

 ### Install "Master" Prometheus Manually